Short doc: Oh my tweet

 As someone with an Egyptian background living in the Netherlands, I'm constantly forced to laugh off poor attempts at flirting that focus solely on my race.
 "Arab guys make me so horny – I hear you're all very dominant and aggressive in bed," was one example.
 "You’re quite handsome for a Moroccan," was another.
 I was curious to see if experiencing racism in the dating scene is as common as it seems to be, so I spoke to seven people of colour.

-Digital defenders: meet the queer activists fighting surveillance and censorship online
+Digital defenders: meet the LGBT activists fighting surveillance and censorship online

 The physical and digital worlds are increasingly intertwined when it comes to safety; prejudices that manifest online can lead to physical harm, and marginalized communities, particularly LGBT people, are increasingly prone to security threats like surveillance and censorship.
 It’s therefore necessary that the LGBT community becomes aware of the intersection of human rights and technology.